top of page

 COMPLETED PROJECTS

-We have now published 5 studies which were designed, delivered, and disseminated via our network.
-All 5 studies had an international reach with centres recruiting across Europe.
+We have now published multiple studies which were designed, delivered, and disseminated via our network.
+All studies had an international reach with centres recruiting across Europe.
 The collaborators helped deliver meaningful real-world research to benefit patients with peripheral arterial disease.
-The following 5 articles are available online and in print:
+The following articles are available online and in print:

 ENSUPRO